rubalo/Fip2Spotify/README.md

 Fetch about one week of tracks from fip and creates a spotify playlist from them Personnal project to discover the spotify api

-Use http://127.0.0.1 as redirect uri

 ## Usage

-Create a developper app from spotify : https://developer.spotify.com/dashboard
+Create a developper app from spotify and use http://127.0.0.1 as redirect uri: https://developer.spotify.com/dashboard

 Create a .env file at the root of the repo containing :